How to Start Couchsurfing

-If someone declines or doesn’t respond to your request, fret not and refer to * in the next section.
+If someone declines or doesn’t respond to your request, fret not and refer to the next section.

 Avoid these blunders!

-- Blokes, don’t be creepy and respond only to posts and requests from women!
+- Blokes, don’t be creepy and respond only to posts and requests from women without stating a solid reason!
 You’re ruining it for everybody: male members get disappointed and walk away from the network, while female members get scared and run away from it.
-It’s the year 2014; learn to view travellers of all genders equally, and that helping other blokes is not even vaguely homoerotic.
+It’s the 21st Century; learn to view travellers of all genders equally, and that helping other blokes is not even vaguely homoerotic.

 - On that same note, don’t be a sleazy, aggressive host.
-Contrary to what a few blogs might say (I’m not going to give them unnecessary publicity by linking them here) Couchsurfing is not a dating site.
+Contrary to what a few blogs might say (I’m not going to give them publicity by linking them here) Couchsurfing is not a dating site.
 Take your pick-up game elsewhere.
-Sometimes the chemistry is right, but there is always a chance that a guest feels obliged to return the unwanted affection, and that will create feedback you might not expect.
+Sometimes the chemistry is right, but there is always a chance that a guest feels obliged to return the unwanted affection.
+That will create feedback you might not expect.

-- Don’t keep quiet if someone’s behaving badly!
+- Don’t keep quiet if someone’s misbehaving!
 It could be someone who uses CS to hook up or prosper his business, or a newcomer who has posted requests in the wrong place.
-It’s in your interest to keep the community healthy by weeding out undesirables and edifying the ignorant.
-Compassion is optional but it’s preferred to bluntness in the latter case.
+It’s in your interest to keep the community healthy by weeding out undesirables and instructing the ignorant.
+Compassion is optional, but it’s preferable to bluntness in the latter case.

 - Don’t post couch requests in place pages, even if you don’t manage to find a host.
 Someone is bound to find out if you’ve sent requests the proper way first.
 Someone else (i.e. you) will get hurt real bad if that’s not the case.
-Remember that no one owes anyone their hospitality, so just find a hostel to stay in if you’re not successful.
+Remember that no one owes anyone their hospitality, so find a hostel to stay in if you’re not successful.
 You might even meet other travellers who are CSers too.
-(Exceptions can be made if you are stranded by a host at the last minute, and there is usually an Emergency Couch group)
+(Exceptions can be made if you are stranded by a host at the last minute or feel unsafe, and there is usually an Emergency Couch group)

-Hopefully by now you’ve seen how much good can be created through Couchsurfing by building a network of trust.
-If you’re as addicted as I am to this concept, you’ll just keep paying the kindness forward.
+Hopefully, by now, you’ve seen how much good can be created through Couchsurfing by building a network of trust.
+If you’re as addicted as I am to this concept, you’ll keep paying the kindness forward.
 Saving money has its advantages, but investing a little money, effort and time reaps far more benefits.